heray1990/AlgorithmVisualization/README.md

 11    gap = gap / 2
 ```

 Download [src/visual_shell_sort.py](https://github.com/heray1990/AlgorithmVisualization/blob/master/src/visual_shell_sort.py) and run it in Linux.
-You will see how shell sort works.
+You will see how Shell Sort works.

 Run the command `python visual_shell_sort.py -n 50`, you will get the animation as follow.